-Students can also seek private advocacy from the identity-based Resource Center Coordinators, who can provide great resources and support.
+Anyone affiliated with campus can also seek private advocacy from the identity-based Resource Center Coordinators, who can provide great resources and support.
 However, this support is not fully confidential and some information may be passed on to the Confidential Advisor.

 • Women's Resource Center

 • Multicultural Resource Center